pubeldev/OpenPrintTag/docs_src/nfc_data_format.md

 ### 3.1 CBOR data representation
 1. Data of all sections in the specification are represented as a CBOR map.
    - Keys of the map are integers.
 Semantics of the keys are specific to each section.
-   - All data sections must be at most 512 bytes long.
+   - All data sections MUST be at most 512 bytes long.
    - All fields MUST follow this specification.
 Using custom or vendor-specific keys is not permitted (with the exception described in the Aux Region section).
    - New keys can be added to the specification at any time, implementations MUST be able to skip unknown keys, of any type.
 Unknown fields MUST NOT be removed when updating a known field (or in any update proces in general) unless explicitly intended.
    - Keys can be deprecated at any time.
 Deprecated keys will never be reused.